Mastodon

 What director salary should I take from a Ltd Co?

 Since April 2025 there is no longer an "NI-free" salary option.
 The Employer Secondary Threshold dropped from £9,100 to £5,000, so a £9,100 salary triggers £615/year of employer NI and a £12,570 salary triggers £1,135/year.
-The £12,570 salary still usually wins because the income tax saved on the dividend distribution is greater than the employer NI cost.
-Always run the numbers for your exact profit level.
+The £12,570 salary often wins because the income tax saved on the dividend distribution can be greater than the employer NI cost, but this depends on your profit level.
+Run the numbers for your exact profit, or speak to your accountant.

 Does this calculator include accountancy fees?